raphaeldertinatti/cursor-while-mysql/README.md

 DECLARE CONTINUE HANDLER FOR NOT FOUND SET end = 1;
 ```

-First you declare the `end` variable that starts with 0 and will indicate that the while-loop should exit when this variable receive 1;
+The `end` variable starts with 0 and will indicate that the while-loop should exit when this variable receive 1.

+The `variables 1,2,3` in this example, are declared as varchar, but must be declared as the same datatypes from the cursor fields that will be fetched.
+These variables will receive data from the cursor during the loop with the FETCH statement.

+After the normal cursor declaration, we have the `CONTINUE HANDLER` declaration, it will specifies a handler to be executed when the cursor reaches the end of the result set.
+The handler sets the value of end variable to 1, and the loop will stop.